brentjett/presence-test-framework/README.md

 See [object model example](examples/account-obj.json).

 ## Test Suite
 A test suite is comprised of a group of tests that are run on a certain type of property (ex: a facebook page).
 Whenever a new property of type X is added, any test suites registered against that type of property are run.
-When all test suites are finished being run and no reruns are triggered, a final "web presence" test suite is run and the results are reported.
+When all test suites are finished being run and no reruns are triggered, a final account-level test suite is run to allow for summaries and conclusions.
+All suites should be time-independant and able to run over different sets of account data, or rerun over the same data over time.

 ## Test
 A test is a scripting unit for asking specific questions of a web property.
 Tests are grouped into test suites.
 Testing if a WordPress install is secure might look something like this: